revolter/fastlane-plugin-icon_versioning/README.md

 ## About icon_versioning

-Overlay build information on top of your app icon
+Overlay build information on top of your app icon.
+Based on original work by Krzysztof Zabłocki (https://github.com/krzysztofzablocki/Bootstrap).

 **Note to author:** Add a more detailed description about this plugin here.
 If your plugin contains multiple actions, make sure to mention them here.